-4388 Computer Graphics.
+- 4368 Survey of Computer Languages.
+(3-0) A survey of computer languages.
+Criteria for choosing languages to be covered include history, important development paradigms and environments, and language implementations.
+Prerequisite: CS 3358 with a grade of "C" or higher. - 4378 Topics in Computer Science.
+(3-0) Selected topics in Computer Science.
+May be repeated with different emphasis for additional credit.
+Prerequisite: Consent of instructor. - 4378P Introduction to Digital Multimedia - 4378R Object-Oriented Design and Implementation - 4378S Digital Signal Processing - 4378U Data Mining - 4378X Computer System Security - 4388 Computer Graphics.
 (3-0) A study of the hardware and software used in graphic representation and interpretation of data.
-Prerequisites: A grade of "C" or higher in CS 3358 and familiarity with trigonometric functions.

-4395 Independent Study in Computer Science.
+Prerequisites: CS 3358 with a grade of "C" or higher and familiarity with trigonometric functions. - 4395 Independent Study in Computer Science.
 (3-0) Open to undergraduate students on an independent basis by arrangement with the faculty member concerned.

-(WI) 4398 Software Engineering Project.
+Requires department chair approval.
+Repeatable for credit with different emphasis. - (WI) 4398 Software Engineering Project.
 (3-0) Students undertake a software development project.
 They work in teams, writing the requirements and design documents and then the teams produce and test the software.
 The lectures cover techniques of analysis, design, implementation and testing software.
-Prerequisite: A grade of "C" or higher in CS 3398.
+Prerequisite: CS 3398 with a grade of "C" or higher.